Over 60 hours, Drilling underway as rescue ops continue to save Sujith Wilson trapped in borewell

 Two-year-old Trichy boy slips further into borewell, rescue ops continue

 Authorities said they were not able to assess the boy's condition because of the layers of wet mud around him.
-Specialised teams of the National Disaster Response Force (NDRF) and state Disaster Response Force (SDRF) joined the rescue operations at Nadukattupatti near here.
+Specialised teams of the National Disaster Response Force (NDRF) and State Disaster Response Force (SDRF) joined the rescue operations at Nadukattupatti near here.

 According to police, Sujith, who had been playing near the borewell, fell in at around 5.30 pm on Friday night.
 There are conflicting reports about the depth of the hole- some say it is 600 feet deep, while others say it is at least 1,000 feet.